bdbergeron/BDBOAuth1Manager/README.md

                                        }];
 ```

+### Creating a URL Type for OAuth Callbacks
 When calling `fetchRequestTokenWithPath:method:callbackURL:scope:success:failure:`, you must provide a unique callback URL whose scheme corresponds to a URL type you've added to your project target.
 This allows the OAuth provider to return the user to your app after the user has authorized it.
 For example, if I add a URL type to my project with the scheme `bdboauth`, my application would then respond to all URL requests that begin with `bdboauth:`.
 If I pass `bdboauth://request` as the callback URL, the OAuth provider would call that URL and my application would resume.

 ![URL Types Screenshot](https://dl.dropboxusercontent.com/u/6225/GitHub/BDBOAuth1Manager/urltypes.png)

+### Responding to OAuth Callbacks

-In order to respond to that URL being called, you must implement the `-application:openURL:sourceApplication:annotation` method within your application delegate.
+In order to respond to your application's URL scheme being called, you must implement the `-application:openURL:sourceApplication:annotation` method within your application delegate.
 You can do something like this:

 ```objective-c
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation